isaacnmm/pestpolicy-hugo2XX/content/posts/lawn-care-companies/index.md

 **Why TruGreen excels in customer service:**

 * **Extensive Network:** With a vast national footprint, TruGreen has dedicated customer service teams and local branches equipped to handle inquiries quickly.
 * **Mobile App Functionality:** The TruGreen mobile app is a key component of their customer service.
-It allows users to view their lawn programs, access account history, see service dates, receive real-time notifications about specialist ETA and progress, provide feedback on visits, pay bills, and manage communication preferences�all from their smartphone.
+It allows users to view their lawn programs, access account history, see service dates, receive real-time notifications about specialist ETA and progress, provide feedback on visits, pay bills, and manage communication preferencesall from their smartphone.
 This self-service capability reduces the need for phone calls for routine inquiries.
 * **Satisfaction Guarantee:** TruGreen stands by its "Healthy Lawn Guarantee," promising to re-service between scheduled visits at no additional charge if problems persist.
 This commitment provides peace of mind and demonstrates a dedication to customer satisfaction.
 * **Trained Specialists:** Their PhD-certified specialists are trained to not only apply treatments but also to communicate with homeowners, providing post-service summaries and tips for ongoing lawn health.
 While on-site interactions can vary, the overall support system is robust.